What are the Side Effects of Smoking Weed as Medicine?

 The number of weed users is growing as 33 states have passed mmj laws.
 Despite legal, medical herb in most states, many states are risk-averse.
 Many states and cities still ban smoked marijuana for both recreation and medical needs.
 You can smoke weed in Florida, but not in Minnesota and Ohio.
 The United States courts are debating the terms and scope of use.
 And if you live in the Golden State, it depends on where you live.

 Let's evaluate the arguments on both sides of the debate.
 The wisdom of medical weed patients and heavy marijuana users may help.
 So is burning and inhaling cannabis terrible for you?
-AND after you smoke weed... does a cloud of weed smoke impact your health?
+AND after you smoke weed... does the active ingredient in a cloud of weed smoke impact your health?

 The Need for More Research

 CBD and THC interact in with our body's endocannabinoid receptors.
 Lack of clarity creates a need for well-devised long term studies.
+The National Institutes of Health support a broad range of research on cannabinoids system.
 Controlled studies will define the benefits of smoking weed outweigh the side effects of smoking cannabis.
 These studies will look at the long-term experience of pot smokers.
 They will control for weed users who don’t smoke tobacco.
 A tobacco paper blunt or joint is a form of tobacco use.
 Smoking blunts or joints not made of 100% hemp paper stands apart from folks who smoke pure herb.

 So, is Smoking Weed Bad for You?

 Is cannabis bad for you when you smoke it?
 Scientists don’t fully know the cost and benefit weed smoking.
-Studies are attempting to show the harmful effects of pot smoke.
+Studies of the drug in the united states are attempting to show the harmful effects of pot smoke.
 If you’re concerned about the long-term side effects of pot smoke, edibles are a great option.